 - Bee species all have different tongue lengths — adaptations to different flowers, so a variety of flower shapes will benefit a diversity of bees.

-These plants, organized by when they bloom, are just a few of the species native to Canada that attract bees:
+These plants, organized by when they bloom, are just a few of the species that attract bees:

 |Cotoneaster||Cat mint||Beggar's tricks|